zzz845zz/corundum_test/readme.md

 cargo run vec_with_size file-name burst put 1000       # Put value "0"..."999" into vec
 cargo run vec_with_size file-name burst putget 1000    # burst put 1000 -> burst get 1000
 ```
-## 2. How to test recovery of Corundum pool files
+## 2. How to test recovery of Corundum
 ### Control and Test using environment variable
 - `no_recover=1` : Turn off recovery function when opening pool file
 - `crash_put=1` : crash during `put()` operation (Only applies to `VecWithSize`)